codefresh-io/docs.codefresh.io/_posts/2024-04-28-apr-release-notes.md

 ### Pipelines: Monthly credit consumption usage by pipelines
-We added the **Usage per month** table, below the Credit Consumption chart.
+We added a **Usage per month** table below the Credit Consumption chart.
 This table provides build and credit consumption metrics by pipelines for the selected month.

 {% include